GeekGurusUnion/214-Project/README.md

 **2.1.
 Give entity *one* cohesive responsibility**

 - For each entity, focus on one thing at a time.
-- Give each entity (variable, class, function) one well-defined responsibility.
+- Give each entity (variable (member), class, function) one well-defined responsibility.
 - As the entity grows, the scope increases, but it should not diverge.

 **2.2.
 KISS (Keep It Simple Software)**